-This has led to a spike in searches for how to delete a Facebook account as well as people looking for ways to have greater control of their Facebook data and what the site knows about them.
-This is possible by downloading your Facebook history, and we’ve explained how to do that below.
-You can also discover if you, or your friends, were victims of the Cambridge Analytica scandal using a this online tool.
+Once the news broke, there was a spike in searches for how to delete a Facebook account as well as people looking for ways to have greater control of their Facebook data and what the site knows about them.
+Fortunately, the company made it possible for users to learn more about their information, and we have explained how to do that below.
+You can also discover if you, or your friends, were victims of the Cambridge Analytica scandal using this online tool.

-So, if you still want to see everything Facebook knows about you with just a couple of clicks and a bit of patience, here’s how:
+So, if you still want to see everything Facebook knows about you with just a couple of clicks and a bit of patience, here is how:

 Download your Facebook information:

-- Click the down arrow on your Facebook account and head to “Settings”.
+Click the down arrow on your Facebook account and head to Settings and Privacy then Settings.

-- In fact, Facebook has kept track of every event you’ve ever attended, videos uploaded, locations and devices you’ve logged in from, the messages you’ve sent, the images it compiles for facial recognition and even what advertising topics it thinks you prefer being served…
+In fact, Facebook has kept track of every event you have ever attended, videos uploaded, locations and devices you have logged in from, the messages you have sent, the images it compiles for facial recognition, and even what advertising topics it thinks you prefer being served.

 It may be simpler to just download your data from Facebook on a mobile device.
 To do this, follow these steps: